-The College may purchase advertising, which does not include contracting with advertising agencies, regardless of dollar amount, without competitive bidding.
-Where it is determined to be cost effective, the College may publish its public notices electronically, via the college's or other public entity's electronic procurement system or world wide web site instead of, or in addition to, a newspaper of general circulation.
+The College may purchase advertising regardless of dollar amount without competitive bidding.
+Where it is determined to be cost effective, the College may publish its public notices electronically, via the college's or other public entity's electronic procurement system or World Wide Web site instead of, or in addition to, a newspaper of general circulation unless otherwise required by law.

 - 1. By their nature, media sources are generally unique.
-Advertisements are placed in a particular source because of the specific audience that source serves. - 2.
-Competition to furnish advertising space in daily newspapers of general, trade, or business circulation in the vicinity of the College is limited. - 3.
+Advertisements are placed in a particular source because of the specific audience that source serves. - Competition to furnish advertising space in daily newspapers of general, trade, or business circulation in the vicinity of the College is limited. - 3.
 Cost savings are difficult to quantify where the sources are unique and not interchangeable.
 Where the volume of purchases warrants, the College may enter into advertising contracts in accordance with ORS 279B.065 and ORS 279B.070 whenever possible to maximize savings achieved through economies of scale. - 4.
-Public notices may be advertised electronically and/or in a newspaper of general circulation in an effort to increase exposure and generate more widespread competition.
+Public notices may be advertised electronically and/or in a newspaper of general circulation in an effort to increase exposure and generate more widespread competition, except for public improvement contracts with an estimated cost in excess of \$125,000, which must be published in at least one trade newspaper of general statewide circulation (ORS 279C.360).
 Cost savings for increased competition are difficult to quantify, but the cost to the College for advertising may be significantly reduced where electronic advertising methods are utilized.